-Therefore, pain has no place in a fundamental theoretical definition of athletic injury, and the IOC's decision to exclude pain from their proposed definition of athletic injury is vindicated and logically sound.
-Including pain would, by definition, be illogical [63], as doing so would have meant committing a notable logical error, conflating two associated but separate phenomena, whereby the second phenomenon is neither necessary nor sufficient for the first phenomenon to exist.
+It is clear, pain has no place in a fundamental theoretical definition of athletic injury, and the IOC's decision to exclude pain from their proposed definition of athletic injury is vindicated and logically sound.
+Including pain would, by definition, be illogical [64], as doing so would have meant committing a notable logical error, conflating two associated but separate phenomena, whereby the second phenomenon is neither necessary nor sufficient for the first phenomenon to exist.

 Thought experiments and arguments, such as those presented here, are not simply philosophical exercises with little practical importance.
 Rather, they have significant consequences for the scientific method.
-Erroneously including pain as a defining feature of athletic injury would have major implications for studying this concept scientifically, transforming athletic injury into a vague and contradictory construct with no clear or consistent criteria for operationalisation (or mathematisation).
-This significantly diminishes the reliable application of the concept [10, 25, 35], making it impossible to consistently and accurately determine when an athletic injury has or has not occurred [10, 25, 53].
-As a result, any interpretation of injury becomes inherently subjective, introducing bias.
-This is highly problematic as such vagueness and inconsistency undermines the critical scientific principles of predictability, falsifiability and reproducibility [8].
-Indeed, the famous philosopher of science, Karl Popper, would likely label such a vague and inconsistent interpretation of athletic injury as a concerning shift towards pseudoscience [8].
+Erroneously including pain as a defining feature of athletic injury, when pain is neither necessary nor sufficient for an athletic injury to exist, would have major implications for studying this concept scientifically.
+To elaborate, consider a scenario where athletic injury is defined using both tissue damage and pain, but neither are necessary or sufficient for an athletic injury to exist.
+This would transform athletic injury into a vague and contradictory construct with no clear or consistent criteria for operationalisation (or mathematisation), as such a definition of athletic injury would accommodate all possible tissue damage and pain states.
+This significantly diminishes the reliable application of the concept [10, 25, 37], as there would be no formalised criteria to determine whether an athlete has, or has not, sustained an injury using these parameters.
+Rather, any interpretation of injury becomes inherently subjective, introducing bias.
+Indeed, some (e.g. logical positivists; Table 1) might go as far as to say that this would render the statement "this athlete has (or alternatively has not) sustained an injury" meaningless, as there would be no way to verify (or falsify) whether an injury does or does not exist [65, 66].
+While this is an outdated and controversial thesis, as meaning is context-dependent [30], it does an effective job at emphasising a critical issue; such an understanding of athletic injury lacks a boundary of demarcation to distinguish injury from non-injury [10, 25, 51].
+In a scientific context, this is highly problematic as it undermines the critical scientific principles of predictability, falsifiability and reproducibility [8].
+If there are no clear criteria to distinguish an injury from a non-injury, how can an injury be reliably identified or predicted?
+Without such criteria, what does it even mean to 'predict an injury'?
+The famous philosopher of science, Karl Popper, would likely label such a vague and inconsistent interpretation of athletic injury as a concerning shift towards pseudoscience [8, 67], as all possible tissue damage and pain states can be classified as an injury or non-injury, with no means of falsification, explaining everything and predicting nothing.
 Ultimately, these same logical concerns would hold for all other symptoms of injury such as swelling or bruising, which may or may not accompany an athletic injury.
-It is largely for this reason that these conditions are commonly termed symptoms of injury, as by definition, symptoms indicate a condition but do not define it [64].
+It is largely for this reason that these conditions are commonly termed symptoms of injury, as by definition, symptoms indicate a condition but do not define it [68].
 To include them in the fundamental theoretical definition of athletic injury would be to mistakenly conflate observable correlates (indicators) with the condition itself.